 Did you know you can make lasagna in the slow cooker?
 Yes.
 Yes, you can.
 Impress your friends and stick to a budget since this whole dish costs less than $10 to make.

 Craving something spicy?
 Try this Slow Cooker Chipotle Lentil Soup and customize it with your favorite toppings.
 Don’t be intimidated by a long ingredients list, it’s mostly things you probably have in your pantry!

 If you’ve still got zucchinis to use up, then you need to make this Thai Curry Zucchini Soup!
 Bonus: it’s only 5 ingredients!
 (This recipe technically calls for bone broth but you can swap it out for veggie broth.)

+Did you know that there are plenty of vegan slow cooker recipes?
+This one is a perfect example!
 I love the combination of black beans and sweet potatoes so this southwest quinoa chili is calling my name!
 Serve with a crusty slice of bread for maximum comfort food-ness.